 1. Pea Protein-Based (e.g., Beyond Burger, Dr. Praeger’s All American Veggie Burger)

 Pros: Most of the pea-based burgers are non-GMO.
 And peas have tremendous health benefits.
-Research shows that they are high in phytochemicals, antioxidants, important micronutrients like selenium, folate, and fiber.
+Research shows that they are high in phytochemicals, antioxidants, and important micronutrients like selenium, folate, and fiber.
 Peas may also have anticancer, cholesterol-lowering, and prebiotic properties that are good for your gut.
 Pea protein doesn’t offer the same nutrition as whole peas, but it still has some good things to offer.
 It contains all nine essential amino acids.
-It’s a great source of iron and branched-chain amino acids — especially arginine, leucine, isoleucine and valine — which are good for muscle strength and heart health.
+It’s a great source of iron and branched-chain amino acids — especially arginine, leucine, isoleucine, and valine — which are good for muscle strength and heart health.
 Additionally, pea protein is one of the most easily digested plant proteins.

 2. Soy Protein-Based (e.g., Impossible Burger, Gardein, Boca)